 If your weekly income is above your applicable amount, support is reduced by 20% of the amount your weekly income exceeds the applicable amount.

 The maximum weekly help you can get towards your Council Tax before taking any income into account is £20.

-Applicable amount is £100 and your weekly unearned income if £110.
-As your income is £10 more than your applicable amount 20% of this is £2
+Applicable amount is £100 and your weekly unearned income is £110.
+As your income is £10 more than your applicable amount, 20% of this is £2.

-Council Tax Support = £20 (maximum weekly council tax) less £2 = £18 per week Council Tax Support.
+Council Tax Support = £20 (maximum weekly Council Tax) minus £2 = £18 per week Council Tax Support.